How Effective Is TMS Therapy? Transcranial Magnetic Stimulation and Treatment Insights

 There can be some variation within the practice of TMS, but the basic mechanism is generally the same: a magnet is placed against the scalp—traditionally, near the forehead—and magnetic pulses are delivered.

 Initially, a practitioner may administer TMS therapy to determine a patient's pain tolerance and comfort level, and then move on to "mind mapping" to make sure each session is targeting the correct area of the brain.
-Once a treatment plan has been established, appointments typically last between 20-40 minutes.
+Once a therapeutic treatment plan has been established, appointments typically last between 20-40 minutes.

-How often do sessions have to occur?
+How often do TMS sessions have to occur?

 What happens after treatment concludes?